Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/README.md

 # Distributed-Fintech-Infrastructure-Testbed
 ## Update: ECSchnorr Signature
 The *Schnorr.java* contains a demo for ECSchnorr signature.
 It creates EC keypairs, generates Schnorr signature, and verify the message with signature.
-The encrypted string in the demo is "HelloZhe" (row 273, main).
-You can modify it as you like.
+The encrypted string in the demo is "HelloZhe" (defined at row 273, main).

 ## Mobile PBFT
 Thanks for your visit!